Daniel B. MaffeiChief of Staff: Mary T. Hoang Counsel: Katy Primosch Senior Advisor – Legislative/Public Affairs: John K. DeCrosta

-Commissioner Daniel B. Maffei, of New York, was first nominated to serve on the Federal Maritime Commission (FMC) by President Barack Obama and confirmed by the United States Senate on June 29, 2016.
-He was then nominated by President Donald Trump and confirmed for by the United States Senate on January 2, 2019.
+Daniel B. Maffei, of New York, was designated by President Biden as Chairman of the Federal Maritime on March 29, 2021.
+He was first nominated to serve on the Federal Maritime Commission (FMC) by President Barack Obama and confirmed by the United States Senate on June 29, 2016.
+He was then nominated by President Donald Trump and confirmed by the United States Senate on January 2, 2019.

 As a Commissioner, Mr. Maffei has shown a particular interest in addressing the vulnerability of the global transportation system to industry-wide financial and security risks.
 He has spoken at national and international conferences on the changing nature of the economics of international shipping due to technological advances and the pressures that newer and larger carriers have placed on U.S. transportation infrastructure.

 A native of Syracuse, New York, Commissioner Maffei’s career in government spans more than twenty years.
 He was elected to two terms in the United States House of Representatives from 2009 to 2011 and from 2013 to 2015.
 Immediately prior to his initial appointment to the FMC, Mr. Maffei was a Senior Advisor at the United States Department of Commerce.